 Setback #2: You forgot your gym bag (or something in it).
 There's nothing worse than getting to work—or the gym—only to realize you forgot your gym bag at home and you have no sports bra or workout shoes.

-Prevent It: Always keep a back-up set of workout clothes and gear in your car or office (wherever makes the most sense for you).
+Prevent It: Always keep a backup set of workout clothes and gear in your car or office (wherever makes the most sense for you).
 It may seem silly to have a second gym bag, but believe us, whether you forgot a hair tie, shoes, socks or deodorant, you'll never regret having a spare gym bag.
 It doesn't need to be the best gear you have—an older pair of running shoes and a retired set of workout shorts and a top will work in a pinch.
 And if your gym rents lockers, an even better idea is to store your extra gym bag there.
-(Note: If you regularly go from gym to work this tip can also apply to leaving a separate set of work-appropriate clothes in your locker or your car, just in case you forget something and can't run home before work!)
+If you regularly go from

 Setback #3: You lost all motivation to work out.
 Motivation to work out seems to wax and wane as your life changes and you settle into (or out of) a routine.
 Losing all of your workout mojo, though, is something you definitely want to avoid at all costs!